ItaiAdd/ModelWorks2/README.md

 # ModelWorks2

 ## How to Contribute
-First go to the [Jira board](https://itaiadd.atlassian.net/jira/software/projects/MW2/boards/1) to see unassigned issues or to create a new one.
+First go to the <a href="https://itaiadd.atlassian.net/jira/software/projects/MW2/boards/1" target="_blank">Jira board</a> to see unassigned issues or to create a new one.
 Assign the issue to yourself and move the issue to 'In Progress' then follow the steps below.

 1. Clone the repository with
     ```bash